bruns06/interactive.card.Bruns/README.md

 # FrontendMentor interactive card challenge

-My own frontendMentor interactive card challenge, which would need a few fixes but looks cool.
+My own frontendMentor interactive card challenge, which would need a few fixes but ~~looks cool~~.

 [Click me](https://bruns06.github.io/interactive.card.Bruns/) to see the page.